qentinelqi/qentinel-pace-action/README.md

 # Qentinel Pace Action

-This actions runs a test suite in [Qentinel Pace](https://pace.qentinel.com) and validates that it passes.
+This action runs a test suite in [Qentinel Pace](https://pace.qentinel.com) and validates that it passes.